Content Cannibalization: The Silent Traffic Killer

 Is your site suffering because multiple pages target the same keywords?
 This issue is called content cannibalization.
+Duplicate pages can contribute to content cannibalization by spreading out your ranking power.
 It can hurt your SEO by spreading out your ranking power.
 In this article, you’ll learn what content cannibalization is, why it happens, and how to fix it.

 Key Takeaways

-Fixing content cannibalization can include consolidating content, using 301 redirects, canonical tags, and noindex tags, and optimizing internal links to guide search engines better.
+• Fixing content cannibalization can include consolidating content, managing duplicate pages with canonical tags, using 301 redirects, noindex tags, and optimizing internal links to guide search engines better.

 Understanding Content Cannibalization